Azad Hind Government shifts to Bangkok, Japan surrenders and Netaji's journey

 The End Game of INA - Surrender of Japan

 Netaji left Bangkok in the second week of June to inspect the works of the third division in Malaya whose commander was Col. G.R Nagar.
-In Saigon, Major General A.C Chatterjee and S.A Ayer reorganized the IIL, established branches and increased staff.
-Ayer, as the propaganda minister also strengthened the work from the radio station at Saigon.
-Pamphlets were written addressing Indian community in Indo China.
-Chatterjee also carried out discussions with the Japanese for the possibilities of taking the help of the Chinese and the Russians.
+In Saigon, Major General A.C Chatterjee and S.A Ayer reorganized the IIL, established branches, and increased staff.
+Ayer, as the propaganda minister, also strengthened the work from the radio station at Saigon.
+Pamphlets were written addressing the Indian community in Indo China.
+Chatterjee also discussed with the Japanese for the possibility of taking the help of the Chinese and the Russians.
 He sent his report to Netaji on the discussions which were not very encouraging.
 Also Japanese representatives from Tokyo and Southern Region Army HQ met with Netaji to discuss further plans of action with him in Singapore.
 In the week of July 4 to July 11, Netaji week was celebrated across South East Asia.
 All Indian houses were supposed to fly the Tri Colour atop their houses.
 Lectures, patriotic film shows and sports meeting with the school children in Hanoi, were held.
 With the support of the Annamite people a procession was organized carrying Netaji's photo, with active participation from the prominent members of the Indian community.
 There were also some unfortunate incidents.
 A British spy, Ghulam Ahmed joined the finance Department as an accountant.
 He accompanied A.M Sahai to Hanoi along with another spy called Tora Khan.
 A great man had said years later (extracted from book Oi Mahamanab Ase), "Indian Independence League became meddled with British spies and traitors.
 Chandramall and his friends Golam Ahmed and Taru Khan, all of British intelligence service, all joined IIL, Tokyo.
 Golam Ahmed and Taru Khan were employed in the Finance Dept. Gen. Chatterjee (Finance Minister) was fooled by Anand Mohan Sahay, Secretary of the Azad Hind Government.
 Golam Ahmed and Taru Khan were friends of A.M Sahay."

 In Singapore, Netaji laid the foundation stone of a war memorial to the martyrs of the Azad Hind Fauj on 8th July.
 The monument was completed by August.
 After reoccupying Singapore, British forces destroyed the memorial with dynamite and forbade anybody to lay any wreathe on the rubble.
 However locals, mostly Indian communities continued to defy that order and placed their homage on a regular basis.
 They were intimated and were even arrested by the British from doing so but despite the stern measures, they could not be stopped.